gocodebox/lifterlms/readme.txt

 ### Integrate Your LMS With Any Theme, Page Builder, & Block Editor

 LifterLMS works with any well-coded WordPress theme/FSE, the Block Editor (Gutenberg), and every popular WordPress page builder including Elementor, Beaver Builder, and Divi.

-Choosing a theme?
-Check out Sky Pilot, a Block Theme (FSE) built from first principles with 100% focus on meeting the needs of online courses and training-based membership sites built on WordPress.

 **With over 9 years development,** our team is deeply engaged with the WordPress community.
 We actively encourage our integration partners to create the extensions you need most, like Affiliate WP, Monster Insights, WP Fusion, the most popular form plugins, GamiPress, Astra Pro, and many more.